 - You are not enrolled or do not plan to stay enrolled in another Medicare Prescription Drug Plan.

-If you have a Medicare Supplement plan, you may be able to switch to a different plan without prescription drug coverage.
+If you currently have a Medicare Supplement plan, you can also switch to a different plan during the Annual Enrollment Election period.

-If you do not enroll during your seven-month Initial Enrolment period, you will have an opportunity to join a prescription drug plan once a year from October 15 through December 7.
-However, delaying enrollment after the Initial Enrollment Period may result in a late enrollment penalty.
+If you do not enroll during your seven-month Initial Enrollment period, you will have an opportunity to join a prescription drug plan every year from October 15 through December 7.
+However, if you enroll after the Initial Enrollment Period you will be assessed a late enrollment penalty.

 The late penalty is currently 1% of the national average monthly premium for each month you were eligible but were not enrolled in a Medicare Prescription Drug Plan.
 The penalty will be added to your premium for as long as you are enrolled in Medicare's prescription drug coverage.

-You can delay enrollment in Medicare's prescription drug coverage without paying a penalty if you have creditable coverage as an individual or through an employer group policy.
-Creditable coverage is a drug benefit of equal or greater value than Medicare's standard prescription drug coverage.
+You can delay enrollment in Medicare's prescription drug coverage without paying a penalty if you have prior creditable coverage on an individual policy or through an employer group policy.
+Creditable coverage means you have a drug benefit that equals (or is better than) Medicare's standard prescription drug coverage.

-A Special Enrollment Period is available in certain situations, such as if you permanently move outside the service area.
-In this case, you may enroll in or change Medicare Prescription Drug Plans.
+A Special Enrollment Period is available in certain situations, such as if you become disabled or move outside of the service area your plan provides.
+In these cases, you may enroll in or change Medicare Prescription Drug Plans at any time.

-If you do not have a Part D plan, you can still benefit by being a smart consumer.
-Visit our page on How to Pay Less for Prescription Drugs, and learn about a free prescription drug discount card, and how to get your ongoing maintenance medication at wholesale prices via international pharmacies.
+Even you do not purchase a Medicare Part D plan, you can still benefit by being a smart consumer.
+Visit our page regarding How to Pay Less for Prescription Drugs and learn how to receive a free prescription drug discount card.
+We also provide information about how purchase your monthly recurring medications at reduced prices via international pharmacies.

-If you would like us to provide a quote on Part D prescription coverage, we will be happy to research your options and let you know the best options we can find.
-Before we are allowed to provide information on these plans, Federal law requires that you fill out the Scope of Appointment Form.
+Before we are allowed to provide information on these plans, Federal law requires that you fill out a Scope of Appointment Form.

-After completing that form, you will be taken to a page where you can give us information on which medications you take, and which pharmacy you use.
+After submitting the form, you will be taken to a page where you provide information on which medications you take and the pharmacy you use.
 Once you have provided all of the requested information, we can obtain quotes and rate information designed for your specific situation.